igorgsduarte/firebase-rollback-hosting-action/README.md

 ### `projectId` _{string}_

-The Firebase project that contains the Hosting site to which you want to deploy.
+The Firebase project contains the Hosting site to which you want to deploy.
 If left blank, you need to check in a `.firebaserc` file so that the Firebase CLI knows which Firebase project to use.